cpp-lln-lab/CPP_HPC/src/UCLouvain/joint_meeting_notes.md

 ### Docker or Singularity ?

-They are “virtual machines” somehow, you need to tell them a certain mapping between your folders in your machine and inside the container (see “ \_“Mapping” folders inside the container” \_section).
+They are “virtual machines” somehow, you need to tell them a certain mapping between your folders in your machine and inside the container.

 _Careful : Docker by default :_ inside the virtual machine you are the root user (admin), you have to change the permission so that you have write/change